 Pro tip: Don’t forget, you’ll need a Skype and / or a Google Hangout account to hold your lessons on.
 Plus, a laptop, webcam, headset and microphone, ideally.

-Good luck and enjoy your new career as a TEFL Digital Nomad!
+Good luck and enjoy your new career!

 If you want to learn more about how to become a TEFL Digital Nomad or what a day in the life would look like, check out our latest blog posts!